mwaskom/Psych252/Tutorial/stutorial3.md

 ```

-Then, we'll use the rep() function to make a long vector of 0s and 1s signifying RTWL status.
+Then, we'll use the `rep()` (short for "repeat") function to make a long vector of 0s and 1s signifying RTWL status.
 Each vector should be 14 numbers long, since there were 14 cities total:

 ```r
 rtwl = rep(c(0, 1), each = 14)